dodat97/dodat97.github.io/_pages/about.md

 * Statistical Genetics, Population genetics, and Phylogenetics
 * Statistical Optimal Transport

-I study identifiability and parameter estimation for latent variable models such as mixture and admixture models with unknown number of components using optimal transport, empirical process theory, and Bayesian asymptotic theory.
+I study identifiability and parameter estimation for latent variable models such as mixture and admixture models with an unknown number of components using optimal transport, empirical process theory, and Bayesian asymptotic theory.
 From that, my collaborators and I provide rigorous model selection methods for those models.
 I am also passionate about developing interpretable and computationally efficient hierarchical Bayesian methods with applications in genetics.

-From Summer 2025, I start working on GWAS with a focus in fine-mapping.
+From Summer 2025, I start working on GWAS with a focus on fine-mapping.

 ## Preprints and Publications
 \* denotes equal contributions.

-- [Dirichet moment tensors and the correspondence between admixture and mixture of product models.]() *To be submitted to Annals of Statistics*.
+- [Dirichet moment tensors and the correspondence between admixture and mixture of product models.](https://www.arxiv.org/abs/2509.25441) *submitted to the Annals of Statistics*.
   **Dat Do**, Sunrit Chakraborty, Jonathan Terhorst, XuanLong Nguyen.

-- [Dendrogram of mixing measures: Hierarchical clustering and model selection for finite mixture models.](https://arxiv.org/pdf/2403.01684) *under review with Biometrika*.
+- [Dendrogram of mixing measures: Hierarchical clustering and model selection for finite mixture models.](https://arxiv.org/pdf/2403.01684) *to be submitted to Biometrika*.
   **Dat Do**, Linh Do, Scott McKinley, Jonathan Terhorst, XuanLong Nguyen.

 - [Functional optimal transport: map estimation and domain adaptation for functional